 Fatigue.
 You may feel very tired after walking even a short distance.
-This is made worse because as you may have to concentrate hard on even simplest movements.
+Fatigue is even worse if you have to concentrate hard on the movements.

 Pain.
 You may experience pain in your leg after a stroke, most often in the hip.
 This can make walking more difficult.